Skip to main content

 Active adults may aim for approximately 0.7–1 gram of protein per pound of lean body mass per day, depending on individual needs and goals.

-How Lean Body Mass Affects Protein Requirements
+How Lean Body Mass Affects Daily Protein Needs

 For example: